Dachshunds Make Great Service Dogs

 Facebook is such a neat place to find new friends, and of course lots of funny pictures.
 I was checking out a page called It's a Dachshund Thing, and flipping through their picture gallery, when I came across one featuring service dachshunds who alert their owners to various problems - oncoming asthma attacks, heart attacks, strokes, seizures, etc. They're not all trained to be service dogs, but instead have learned the little signs that point to trouble for their owners, and have figured out how to let someone know about it.
 Check it out - it really IS a Dachshund Thing!

 This is Sven, whose owner has epilepsy, and he alerts her when she's about to have a seizure.

 Does your dachshund have a SERVICE DOG harness like Sven's?
 Please let us see him or her - email us a picture and a little item we can put on this page!

-If your dog has been trained to be your service animal, I found a Facebook page for Servicedogkits.com that explains how to get your dog legally certified and registered, obtain harnesses, ID cards, and everything else you will need.
+If your dog has been trained to be your service animal, I found a site for Assistancedogkits.com that explains how to get your dog legally certified and registered, obtain harnesses, ID cards, and everything else you will need.